Additive versus multiplicative parameters - applications in economics and finance: Applications of the multiplicative model

-If we calculate $\bG{a}=1.1036$ from 10 years 1995--2004 only, then the total forecasted return of the capital with the investment of initial capital $p=1$ at the beginning of the year 2005 is equal to $1.6370$.
-The forecast using the arithmetic mean $\bA{a}=1.1447$ from the years 1995-2004 is equal to $1.9653$.
-True value of the total return is equal to $1.2185$.
-Therefore it is more precisely estimated by a geometric mean than by an arithmetic mean.
+If we calculate $\bG{a}=1.1036$ from the 10 years 1995--2004 only, then the total forecasted return of the capital with the investment of initial capital $p=1$ at the beginning of the year 2005 is equal to $1.6370$.
+The forecast using the arithmetic mean $\bA{a}=1.1447$ from the years 1995--2004 is equal to $1.9653$.
+The true value of the total return is equal to $1.2185$.
+Therefore, it is more precisely estimated by the geometric mean than by the arithmetic mean.

-The analogical conclusion is provided by determining of the present value $\PV$ by geometric and arithmetic means of discount factor $v_r=1/a_r$.
-Namely
+The analogical conclusion can be drawn from determining the present value $\PV$ by the geometric and arithmetic means of the discount factor $v_r=1/a_r$.
+Namely,